David-Worboys/Black-DVD-Archiver/README.md

 ![](./userguide_images/title_button.png) — This grid button copies the corresponding English (Base) phrase to the clipboard.
-* This can be used to paste into Google translate or a similar website.
+* This can be used to paste into Google Translate or a similar website.
 * Double-clicking in the corresponding "Language Phase" column allows the user to type or paste the translated phrase.

 ![](./userguide_images/save_button_translate.png) — This button saves the entered translation phrases into the database